rodrigoelp/little-stories/Unlikely adventures/28-Chapter-28.md

 The bat refocused its gaze from the distance voice back to Sam.
 The bat moved sideways, filled with expectation of what its prey is prepared to do.
 The leathery wings moved slowly to cover its shape.
 Sam felt as if the creature grew taller.

-*"Are you the spirit of this trial?"* - asked Sam, in an attempt to rationalise the later events.
+*"Are you the guardian of this trial?"* - asked Sam, in an attempt to rationalise the later events.

 *Guardian?
 I haven't been called that in a while, but yes!
 Yes, I am!* - said the bat still contemplating the diminished figure of Sam - *I'll judge those seeking the clarity of the element of the air.*